dstufft/personal-peps/pip-bundling.rst

 Including pip In the Standard Library
 -------------------------------------

-Simpler to this PEP is the proposal of just including pip in the standard library.
+Similar to this PEP is the proposal of just including pip in the standard library.
 This would ensure that Python always includes pip and fixes all of the end user facing problems with not having pip present by default.
 This has been rejected because we've learned through the inclusion and history of